Skip to content

 • Home security details, including what types of locks are fitted and whether you have a burglar alarm in place.

 • The total value of the contents of your home.
-Read our guide on how to estimate the value of your home contents accurately.
+Our contents calculator can help with that.

 • Details of any high-value items individually worth more than £1,500 that you want to cover, as well as any bicycles worth over £350.